MRSA: Causes, symptoms, diagnosis, treatment and prevention

 The symptoms of MRSA depend on where you're infected.
 Most often, it causes mild infections on the skin, causing pimples or boils.
 However, it can also cause more serious skin infections or infect surgical wounds, the bloodstream, the lungs, bone, or the urinary tract.

 What causes MRSA?

-Staphylococcus (staph) is a common bacterium that can live on our bodies.
-Plenty of healthy people carry staph without being infected by it.
-In fact, 25 to 30% of us have staph bacteria in our nose, on the skin or carried in our gut.
+Staphylococcus, or staph, is a common bacterium that can live on our bodies.
+Many healthy people carry staph without being infected by it.
+In fact, 25 to 30% of us have staph bacteria in our nose, on the skin, or carried in our gut.

 However, staph can be a problem if it manages to get into the body, often through a cut.
 Once there, it can cause an infection.
 Staph is one of the most common causes of skin infections.
 Usually, these are minor and don't need special treatment.
 Less often, staph can cause serious problems like infected wounds or pneumonia.

 Staph can usually be treated with antibiotics.
 However, over the years, some strains of staph, like MRSA, have become resistant to antibiotics that once destroyed it.
 MRSA was first discovered in 1961.
 It's now resistant to meticillin, amoxicillin, penicillin, oxacillin, and many other antibiotics.

 While some antibiotics still work, MRSA is constantly adapting.
 Researchers developing new antibiotics are having a tough time keeping up.